jhudsl/tidyversecourse/docs/03-tidying.md

 ## # … with 41 more rows
 ```

-This can now be joined onto our tidy, growing data frame:
+This can now be joined onto our tidy data frame:

 ```r